jpuritz/BIO_594_2018/FinalAssignment/EMR_Final_Assignment/EMR_Final_Assignment.md

 ```
 10. Apply a filter to account for high coverage causing an inflated locus quality score

 Heng Li found that in whole genome samples, high coverage can lead to inflated locus quality scores.
-Based on this, Jon Purtiz suggests the following filter to remove any locus that has a quality score below 1/4 of the depth.
+Based on this, Jon Puritz suggests the following filter to remove any locus that has a quality score below 1/4 of the depth.
 Because we are not working with RADseq data, we will not implement the second filter he suggest to recalculate mean depth.

 ```
 vcffilter -f "QUAL / DP > 0.25" total_ALLPOP.DP3g95p5maf05.fil1.vcf > total_ALLPOP.DP3g95p5maf05.fil2.vcf